 - Women in Science: A Historical Perspective

-- Seminar: History of Science and Technology in America
+- Seminar with multiple topics in History of Science and Technology in America

 Europe-Migration-Identity, edited with Jan Logemann and Donna Gabaccia, special issue of National Identities 15 (2013).

 “Forward: Partnerships in Practice,” in For Better or For Worse: Collaborative Couples in the Sciences, ed.
 Annette Lykknes, Donald L. Opitz, and Brigitte Van Tiggelsen (Springer Press, 2012).

 “Through Books to Nature: Texts and Objects in Nature Study Curricula,” in Science in Print: Essays on the History of Science and the Culture of Print, ed. by Rima D. Apple, Gregory J. Downey, and Stephen L. Vaughn (Madison: University of Wisconsin Press, 2012), pp. 156-179.